maximilian-janisch/2018-UZH-Great-Santa-Hunt/readme.md

 # Great Santa Hunt (Programming Project)
 ## Short Description
 This repository contains a small game in which deers collect resources and use them to distribute presents to houses.
-It has a graphical user interface written using TkInter.
+It has a graphical user interface written using PyQt.

 This game was a project for the [programming course 2018 at the math department of the University of Zurich](https://www.math.uzh.ch/index.php?id=ve_vo_det&key1=0&key2=3323&key3=393&semId=37).
 ### To run
-Install Python 3.7 or newer from https://www.python.org/, download all the files in this repository, put them in a dedicated directory and then run the file main.py.
+Install Python 3.7 or newer from https://www.python.org/ and install PyQt5 or newer from https://www.riverbankcomputing.com/static/Docs/PyQt5/installation.html.
+Then download all the files in this repository, put them in a dedicated directory and run the file main.py.

 ## Group members:
 * Robert Scherrer